Spotlight on ex-first lady Bruni as France's Sarkozy eyes comeback

 “First, she’s gorgeous, second, she’s classy, and third, she seems nice,” said Thomas Guenole, political scientist and author of “Nicolas Sarkozy, Chronicle of an Impossible Comeback?”

-Since Sarkozy’s defeat, Bruni has released her fourth album and launched a tour to promote it, while dipping her toe back into the high-glamour modelling world as the face of Italian jeweller Bulgari and with ads for Parrot Zik headphones.
+Since Sarkozy’s defeat, Bruni has released her fourth album and launched a tour to promote it, while dipping her toe back into the high-glamour modeling world as the face of Italian jeweler Bulgari and with ads for Parrot Zik headphones.

 She’s been photographed in the front row at a Paris fashion show and even showed up at a campaign stop for Sarkozy’s former spokeswoman, now running for his conservative camp as Paris mayor in March city hall elections.